rockettheme/docs/Docs/magento/start/install_magento.md

 Step 2: Set Up the Database
 -----

 As mentioned before, Magento presently only runs on MySQL databases.
-There is a dropdown in the installation process that would indicate additional database types are supported, though this isn't presently the case.
+There is a dropdown in the installation process that would indicate additional database types are supported, though this is not presently the case.

 Make sure you set up a username and password for Magento that has write permissions to the database.
 You can find out more about this process via your hosting provider's support and/or documentation.